- May is Mental Health Awareness Month. This year, it provides the opportunity to celebrate and reinforce decreased stigmatization of mental health.

-- Mental Health Awareness Month is also the perfect time to perform a mental health check-in with yourself and seek out therapy and/or psychiatric care if you think it might benefit you.
+- Besides spreading awareness at work, home, or social groups, Mental Health Awareness Month is the perfect time to perform a mental health check-in with yourself—seek out therapy and/or psychiatric care if you think it might benefit you.

-May 1st marked the beginning of Mental Health Awareness Month, a 31-day period during which every American is encouraged to put their mental health needs first.
+May 1st marks the beginning of Mental Health Awareness Month, a 31-day period during which every American is encouraged to put their mental health needs first.
 It’s also a time when dedicated mental health professionals are recognized for their efforts in offering compassionate care.
-This month-long focus on the importance of mental well-being offers everyone the chance to better understand how our mental health affects every aspect of our lives—and the lives of others, too.

 What’s the Focus of This Year’s Mental Health Awareness Month?